Measuring and Mitigating Post-hoc Rationalization in Reverse Chain-of-Thought Generation: Experiments

+\paragraph{Quality guardrail.} Lower anchoring is useful only if the generated trace still supports the same abstract endpoint rather than drifting to a different task, stance, or artifact.
+We therefore report an abstract endpoint alignment guardrail in Appendix~\ref{app:endpoint_consistency}.
+This guardrail is deliberately abstract: it asks whether the trace targets the same user request, stance, and deliverable type as the reference answer, not whether it reproduces answer details.
+SSR is essentially indistinguishable from the neutral and suppression baselines on this guardrail ($0.989$ vs.\ $0.994$--$0.996$), indicating that its lower anchoring is not explained by endpoint drift.

-\paragraph{SSR restores faithful reasoning dynamics.} Analyzing the behavioral zone distributions (\cref{fig:mechanism_diagnosis}), SSR effectively counteracts the pathological shifts induced by suppression.
-While suppression forces traces into Encode and Cloze zones, SSR concentrates the distribution firmly in the Reason zone, achieving over half the traces in authentic reasoning (\cref{tab:behavioral_zones}).
-The structural skeleton prevents aimless generation by enforcing a plan and discourages rationalization by defining granular step-wise intents that cannot be easily bypassed.
-In the SSR panel, traces form a tight cluster in the bottom-left quadrant with minimal spread into pathological zones, indicating that SSR's structural guidance produces consistently faithful reasoning trajectories rather than merely shifting the mean while preserving high variance.
+\paragraph{SSR shifts traces toward more self-contained reasoning dynamics.} Analyzing the behavioral zone distributions (\cref{fig:mechanism_diagnosis}), SSR counteracts the pathological shifts induced by suppression.
+While suppression leaves most traces in Encode, Monitor, or Copy zones, SSR achieves over half the traces in authentic reasoning (\cref{tab:behavioral_zones}).
+The structural skeleton helps avoid aimless generation by providing a plan and can discourage rationalization by defining granular step-wise intents.
+In the SSR panel, traces shift toward the bottom-left quadrant with reduced spread into pathological zones, indicating that SSR's structural guidance improves reasoning trajectories rather than merely shifting the mean while preserving high variance.